-4. Spawning beds

-Various fish have different spawning requirements.
+4. Spawning Heds Various fish have different spawning requirements.
 The nest building fishes, especially bass and bluegills generally spawn in water from 1 to 6 feet deep.
-Largemouth bass and bluegills may build their nest on gravel, chips of wood, roots of vegetation, and on other substances.
+Large-mouth bass and bluegills may build their nest on gravel, chips of wood, roots of vegetation, and on other Substances.
 Gravel is considered most desirable but these fish do not always use it even when it is available.
-Smallmouth bass almost invariably use gravel for their nests.
-The introduction of gravel on the spawning areas, if little or no gravel is present, is desirable especially for smallmouth bass, and to some extent also, for largemouth bass and bluegills.
+Small mouth bass almost invariably use gravel for their nests.
+The introduction of gravel in the spawning areas, if little or no gravel is present, is desirable especially for small-mouth bass, and to some extent also, for large mouth bass and bluegills.

-Where the bottom is firm, gravel may be placed directly on the shoal bottom, either evenly strewn or in piles not more than 2 or 3 inches high at the center.
-The piles are especially needed if smallmouth bass spawning is to be increased.
+where the bottom is firm, gravel may be placed directly on the shoal bottom, either evenly strewn or in piles not more than 2 or 3 inches high at the center.
+The piles are especially needed if small-mouth bass spawning is to be increased.

-Where the bottom of the shoal is very soft, gravel will sink out of sight.
-Here waterlogged chips or sticks can be strewn over the bottom to form the bottom of the excavated nests, if spawning conditions for bluegills or largemouth bass are being improved.
-If the spawning of smallmouth bass is to be increased in lakes with soft-bottom shoals, coarse gravel should be put in spawning boxes.
+waterlogged chips or sticks can be strewn over the bottom to form the bottom of the excavated nests, if spawning conditions for bluegills or large-mouth bass are being improved.
+If the spawning of small-mouth bass is to be increased in lakes with softbettom shoals, coarse gravel should be put in spawning boxes.
 Fine gravel and some sand mixed with the coarse gravel is satisfactory.
-The boxes should be about 3' x 3', with walls about 3' high.
+The boxes should be about 3' x 3', with walls about 3" high.
 The gravel should fill the box even with the edge.

-5. Predator control

-Gar and dogfish and other objectionable predatory species may have a decided affect on keeping down the fish population.
+5. Predator control Gar and dogfish and other objectionable predatory species may have a decided affect on keeping down the fish population.
 Where such fish are abundant control measures are desirable.

-The fish-eating birds, such as kingfishers, bittern and heron do some damage.
+The fish-cating birds, such as kingfishers, bittern and heron do some damage.
 Studies now being made will indicate, more or less, the extent of the injuries done.
 The killing of these birds, on lakes, will not now be recommended, since the full extent of their damage is not yet known.
-It is possible that their value to ornithologists and nature lovers may more than balance their destrucitve tendencies.
+It is possible that their value to ornithologists and nature lovers may more than balance their destructive tendencies.

 There has been much discussion on the snapping turtle.
 It is well known that it will kill shore birds and swimming birds, that it will take fish without hesitation from stringers or nets, and that it will eat dead fish.
 Those who have studied snappers do not doubt that the turtles are perfectly willing to include fish in their diet.
-However, it is not known to us how capable the animal is of obtaining live, healthy fish under natural conditions.
+However, it is not known to us, how capable the animal is of obtaining live, healthy fish under natural conditions.
 Whether or not it is destructive to spawn must also still be determined.
 If it eats chiefly dead or weak fish, good rather than harm results.
 Since many persons regard the snapper as a desirable food item, it must be regarded as having a definite economic value.
 It is possible that the snapper is a serious menace to fish life but, until further evidence has been obtained, we have no grounds for making recommendations for the control of this creature.